it-at-m/refarch-templates/docs/develop.md

 The following maven commands are useful when working locally:

-- Compile the application and execute tests: `mvn clean install`
+- Compile the application and execute tests: `mvn clean verify`
   (add `-DskipTests` to skip test execution)
 - Run the application: `mvn spring-boot:run`